Arnie's back for the latest instalment of the iconic franchise

 Do we know what the cast look like in character yet?

 Yes.
-Paramount Pictures have released six new images that profile the main ensemble cast.
+Paramount Pictures have released six images that profile the main ensemble cast.
 Natalia Reyes as Dani Ramos, Mackenzie Davis as Grace, Diego Boneta as Miguel Ramos, Gabriel Luna as the “soldier assassin” Terminator, Linda Hamilton as Sarah Connor, and Arnold Schwarzenegger as the T-800.

 Is this the last time we’ll see Sarah Connor?